JaySpencerAnderson/PerfectMondrian/README.md

 We should be able to add the width of rectangles in 3 different ways and get the width of the square (w(1)=24, w(2)+w(4)=24, w(2)+w(3)=24).
-Similarly, we can check the height of all of the squares.
+Similarly, we can calculate the height of the square from the rectangles.

 Disclaimer: